Delivering Fitz Frames’ 3D-Printed Glasses for Kids Through Innovative Product Development

-- Wizeline worked with Fitz Frames, a Los Angeles-based company that 3D prints custom glasses for kids, to develop the application that provides customers with an enhanced eyeglass-fitting experience
+Wizeline worked with Fitz Frames, a Los Angeles-based company printing 3D custom glasses for kids, to develop an application to provide customers with an enhanced eyeglass-fitting experience.

 Wizeline brought engineering expertise in augmented reality (AR) and iOS development to help Fitz Frames solve the challenge of outfitting young kids with glasses without a trip to the optometrist in less than a year.
-It is now the only provider offering facial measurement and custom style, and at an affordable price point.
+It is now the only provider offering facial measurement and custom style at an affordable price point.
 The Fitz Frames app is available for download on the App Store.

-Today, nearly 20 million children in the U.S. wear prescription glasses.
-Even more surprising is the rise in the number of preschool-aged children who need corrective glasses—1 in 20, according to Pediatrics.
-What has changed in the last few decades?
-Besides the proliferation of devices and potentially harmful screen time, there has simply been an increase in screenings for detecting early vision problems.
+Today, nearly 20 million children in the U.S. wear prescription glasses, and 1 in 20 preschool-aged children need corrective glasses.
+What’s driving these high numbers?
+Besides the proliferation of devices and potentially harmful screen time, screenings have increased for detecting early vision problems.

 And what happens after they settle on a pair of glasses?
 Kids often break these glasses, lose them, or quickly outgrow them.
 And finding an exact replacement?
 Brands often discontinue styles or produce limited sizes, forcing parents to start the painful process all over again.

-Hertel met Fitz Frames’ future CEO Gabe Schlumberger at their children’s school.
-Schlumberger’s son, Lucas, also needed glasses at an early age and he was experiencing similar frustrations and challenges.
+Hertel met Fitz Frames’ CEO, Gabe Schlumberger, at their children’s school.
+Schlumberger’s son, Lucas, also needed glasses at an early age, and he was experiencing similar frustrations and challenges.

 Hertel and Schlumberger teamed up to provide an alternative for parents and their kids.
-They asked themselves what if kids could create glasses in a fun and easy way with their parents?
-What if kids could customize glasses that made them feel like the best version of themselves?
+They asked themselves, what if kids could create glasses in a fun and easy way with their parents?
 What if parents could use the latest technology to ensure glasses fit more comfortably and allowed their kids to see better?
-What if the perfect fit came out-of-the-box and delivered directly to your door?
+What if the perfect fit came out of the box and delivered directly to your door?
 And what if they didn’t have to start the process over every time their kid needed a new pair?
 The team got to work and soon discovered they needed help executing their game-changing vision.

-Wizeline partners with startups to build scalable engineering teams that include a range of expertise areas and technical functions.
-Over the course of the project, Fitz Frames was able to ramp up on additional skills and talent as needed.
+Wizeline partners with leading enterprises and startups to build scalable engineering teams that include a range of expertise areas and technical functions.
 In addition to sourcing the right technical chops, Wizeline established processes and working cadences that suited the growing startup’s needs and integrated the team into Fitz Frames’ culture and team dynamic.

-To best achieve Fitz Frames’ product objectives, Wizeline brought engineering expertise in augmented reality (AR) and iOS development.
+Wizeline brought engineering expertise in augmented reality (AR) and iOS development to best achieve Fitz Frames’ product objectives.
 Unlike conventional partners, Wizeline considers the product development process end-to-end, not just the engineering component in isolation.
-The initial Wizeline team included one dedicated project manager, four iOS developers, two data engineers, three backend engineers, a DevOps engineer, a QA engineer, and one savvy tech writer.
+The initial Wizeline team included:

 The team approached the project in five different phases.